Rachel A. Walsh

 What I do

-I am an adviser and mentor, and a professor of Italian language, literature, & culture.
+I am Chair of the Department of Languages, Literatures & Cultures.
+I also am an adviser and mentor, and a professor of Italian language, literature, & culture.

 Advising and mentoring are integral aspects of Dr. Walsh work.
 She views both as extensions of teaching that have the potential to advance student persistence and success, as well as positively advancing faculty development.
 Her current career goal is to foster collaborations, envision and streamline new and innovative processes that ultimately move conversations and initiatives (with students and faculty) to the next phase.